Quantum constraint learning for quantum approximate optimization algorithm

 \section{Abstract}

-The quantum approximate optimization algorithm (QAOA) is a hybrid quantum-classical variational algorithm which offers the potential to handle combinatorial optimization problems.
-Introducing constraints in such combinatorial optimization problems poses a major challenge in the extensions of QAOA to support relevant larger scale problems.
-In this paper, we introduce a quantum machine learning approach to learn the mixer Hamiltonian that is required to hard constrain the search subspace.
+The quantum approximate optimization algorithm (QAOA) is a hybrid quantum-classical variational algorithm that offers the potential to handle combinatorial optimization problems.
+Introducing constraints in such combinatorial optimization problems poses a significant challenge in the extensions of QAOA to support relevant larger-scale problems.
+This paper introduces a quantum machine learning approach to learn the mixer Hamiltonian required to hard constrain the search subspace.
 We show that this method can be used for encoding any general form of constraints.
-By using a form of an adaptable ansatz, one can directly plug the learnt unitary into the QAOA framework.
-This procedure gives the flexibility to control the depth of the circuit at the cost of accuracy of enforcing the constraint, thus having immediate application in the Noisy Intermediate Scale Quantum (NISQ) era.
-We also develop an intuitive metric that uses Wasserstein distance to assess the performance of general approximate optimization algorithms with/without constrains.
-Finally using this metric, we evaluate the performance of the proposed algorithm.
+One can directly plug the learnt unitary into the QAOA framework using an adaptable ansatz.
+This procedure gives the flexibility to control the depth of the circuit at the cost of the accuracy of enforcing the constraint, thus having immediate application in the Noisy Intermediate Scale Quantum (NISQ) era.
+We also develop an intuitive metric that uses Wasserstein distance to assess the performance of general approximate optimization algorithms with/without constraints.
+Finally, using this metric, we evaluate the performance of the proposed algorithm.

-\paragraph{Introduction :} Variational quantum algorithms use short depth circuits as a sub-routine in larger classical optimization tasks and have been used in wide range of contexts\cite{Kandala_2017,Havl_ek_2019,Schuld_2021,radha2021quantum}.
-The Quantum Approximate Optimization Algorithm (QAOA) \cite{farhi2014quantum} is one such variational algorithm that has emerged as one of the most promising quantum algorithms to use on near-term quantum computers for the practical application of solving NP-hard combinatorial quadratic unconstrained binary optimization (QUBO) problems\cite{Lucas_2014}.
-QAOA is widely viewed as one of the most promising candidate algorithms that will be used to demonstrate quantum advantage in NISQ era quantum hardware.
-Generally speaking, QUBO problems are of interest due to their broad applicability in fields like finance, network design, statistical physics, image segmentation, capital budgeting, traffic management, molecular confrontation, and more \textit{etc.}\cite{barahona1996network,de2013estimation,merz2002greedy,merz2004memetic}.
-More often than not, combinatorial optimization problems involve constraints of both equality and inequality that need to be satisfied.
+\paragraph{Introduction :} Variational quantum algorithms use short-depth circuits as a sub-routine in larger classical optimization and have been used in a wide range of contexts\cite{Kandala_2017,Havl_ek_2019,Schuld_2021,radha2021quantum}.
+The QAOA \cite{farhi2014quantum} is one such algorithm that has emerged as one of the most promising algorithms to use on NISQ computers for solving NP-hard combinatorial quadratic unconstrained binary optimization (QUBO) problems\cite{Lucas_2014}.
+More often than not, combinatorial optimization problems involve both equality and inequality constraints that need to be satisfied.